AIR & SPACE LAW

 CLAIMS & TORT LITIGATION

 Tort law is a unique career path within JAG.
 Specializing in this field involves working with base-level judge advocates to investigate and administratively settle tort claims against the Air Force in aviation, medical, international and general tort areas, partnering with the Department of Justice in litigating such claims, both for and against the Air Force and advising Air Force attorneys, commanders and other officials at every organizational level on issues related to medical and aviation law.
-This field also provides a cadre of trained and experienced judge advocates to serve as legal advisors for boards convened to investigate aviation and ground mishaps worldwide.
+This field also provides a cadre of trained and experienced judge advocates to serve as legal advisers for boards convened to investigate aviation and ground mishaps worldwide.

 As a new judge advocate, you’ll gain litigation experience as trial counsel (prosecutor) in court-martial cases.
-These cases will range from misdemeanors, such as petty larceny to felonies, such as aggravated assault.
+These cases will range from misdemeanors, such as petty larceny, to felonies, such as aggravated assault.

 At some bases, JAGs work with the Department of Justice to prosecute civilians who commit offenses on federal lands in federal Magistrate Court.
 Under this program, JAGs are appointed as Special Assistant U.S. Attorneys to prosecute federal and state criminal offenses before a Federal Magistrate Judge.
 Common cases include drug possession, driving under the influence of alcohol, speeding and theft.

 After at least a year of litigation experience as a prosecutor, you can apply for a position as defense counsel.
-Most Air Force bases have one defense counsel who is responsible for defending Air Force members in criminal trials and punitive non-judicial proceedings.
+Most Air Force bases have one defense counsel who is responsible for defending Air Force members in criminal trials and punitive nonjudicial proceedings.

 After gaining considerable trial experience and demonstrating exceptional litigation skills, you can apply for advanced litigation positions.
 These senior prosecution and defense positions will take you to Air Force bases around the world to try major criminal cases.
 Judge advocates who become particularly skilled at trial work can progress in future assignments to positions as appellate government or defense counsel, handling appeals in criminal cases before the Air Force Court of Criminal Appeals, the United States Court of Appeals for the Armed Forces and the United States Supreme Court.
 The most experienced senior Judge Advocates can also become military judges.